bolus123/PH1XBAR/README.md

 devtools::install_github("bolus123/PH1XBAR")
 ```

+Note that Rtools may need to be installed in advance.
+The detailed instruction is introduced on CRAN: https://cran.r-project.org/bin/windows/Rtools/

 ## Install from local

 Users can also download our release on Github and then install it from your local path as follows